 If you are not familiar with them, ESAs, which started in Arizona, allow a K-12 student to access a portion of state education funding allocated to him or her to use for tuition at an independent school or for a wide range of tutoring and therapy services.
 If that sounds familiar, it is not unlike the state aid programs in place in South Carolina to support pre-kindergarteners and college students who wish to be educated in non-public settings.

-As for the legislation, our belief is that it is fine to disagree with us about whether the state legislature should pass ESAs, but disagreements should be based on facts, not tired national union talking points or self-interested misrepresentations.
+As for the legislation, our belief is that it is fine to disagree with us about whether the state legislature should pass ESAs, but disagreements should be based on facts, not tired national education union talking points or self-interested misrepresentations.